-or by email
+or by email.

-Unfortunately the museum and archives do not have an acquisition budget and cannot actively purchase items for the collection.We are a registered charitable institution and can give charitable tax receipts, according to values provided by an independent appraiser.
+The Bruce County Museum & Cultural Centre does not actively purchase items for the Collection.
+We rely on the generosity of our donors to help us preserve our collective past through the gift of artifacts and records.We are a registered charitable institution and can give charitable tax receipts, according to values provided by an independent appraiser.

 A fonds is a body of records that were created, used and retained by a person or organization during the course of personal or business activities.

 A collection is a body of materials brought together with some unifying characteristic, such as a postcard collection

 Access to the Research Room is free for Members of the Bruce County Museum & Cultural Centre.
 The General Admission fee ($8.00) includes access to the Research Room as well as the entire Museum.
 For those wishing to visit only the Research Room, the fee is $6.00 per day.